Skip to main content

 What is a Gantt chart used for?

 Henry Gantt developed the first Gantt chart as a way to plan production and factory resource loading around the turn of the 19th Century.
 And we still use Gantt charts to this day for resource tracking, deadline plotting, and project communication.
-A good Gantt chart should visualize the relationship between the work to be done plotted over a set period of time.
+A good Gantt chart should visualize the relationship between the work to be done and plotted over a set period of time.
 It will flag the intended start and due date of tasks and subtasks, dependencies between different pieces of work, and plot who is responsible for each item.

 We go into more detail about it here: What Is A Gantt Chart, And Why Is It Used?